On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

 \item[(ii)] Since

 the conclusion is obvious. \end{itemize} $\Box$

 \begin{rem} \begin{itemize} \item[(i)] Fact (i) of Theorem \ref{t.3.1.4} is surprising.
 In fact, $\Omega$ is a quotient space of $(\R^{\infty}, {\cal T}_n)$.
-So the (quotient) topology on $\Omega$ is coarser than ${\cal T}_n$.
-In fact, it is easy to verify that the topology on $\Omega$ is strictly coarser than ${\cal T}_n$.
-Then $\Omega^n\subset \Omega$ with its subspace topology seems could also be coarser than ${\cal T}_n\vert_{\R^n}$.
-In fact, it turns out that the $\Omega^n$ with its subspact topology is homeomorphic to ${\cal T}_n\vert_{\R^n}$, which is the classical Euclidian topology.
-This is unbelievably nice, which makes all switching modes can be merged into $\Omega$ automatically without any model modification.
-This fact makes it convincing for taking $\Omega$ for the state space of CD(C)S.
+Hence the quotient topology on $\Omega$ is coarser than ${\cal T}_n$, and it is easy to verify that it is strictly coarser than ${\cal T}_n$.
+One may therefore expect the subspace topology on $\Omega^n\subset \Omega$ to be coarser than the classical topology on $\R^n$.
+The theorem shows that this does not happen: $\Omega^n$, with its subspace topology, is homeomorphic to ${\cal T}_n\vert_{\R^n}$, namely, the classical Euclidean topology.
+Moreover, the proof shows a stronger metric compatibility on each fixed-dimensional component, since for $x,y\in\R^n$,

+Thus the homeomorphism accounts for the inherited topology, while the restriction of $d_{{\cal V}}$ accounts for the inherited metric geometry.
+This distinction is important: the quotient construction preserves the finite-dimensional Euclidean structure locally on each $\Omega^n$, while the full space $\Omega$ provides the additional cross-dimensional comparability.
+This fact makes it convincing to take $\Omega$ as the state space of dimension-varying systems.